General Health

 7 min read

-Common Types of Fever Indians Suffer From
+Common Types of Fever And Symptoms

 1. Acute Fever

 Acute fever is a sudden and short-term increase in body temperature, usually defined as a temperature greater than 100.4°F (38°C).
 This type of fever is often a response to an infection or other underlying medical condition.
 It is a common symptom of many illnesses, such as the flu, a cold, or pneumonia.
 Acute fevers generally develop quickly and can last anywhere from a few days to a few weeks.
 In most cases, an acute fever is a sign that the body is fighting an infection or illness, but in some cases, it can indicate a more serious underlying health condition.
-Therefore, it is essential to seek medical attention if an acute fever persists, is accompanied by other concerning symptoms, or is very high.
+Therefore, it is essential to seek medical attention or book a test for fever if an acute fever persists, is accompanied by other concerning symptoms, or is very high.

 2. Subacute Fever